mutable-learning/notes/pages/Agile Model.md

 - offer a number of advantages over the [[Waterfall Model]], particularly for complex and changing projects
 - prefers flexibility, communication, collaboration and simplicity compared to the [[Waterfall Model]]
 - two common approaches of agile development are *Scrum* and *Kanban*
+- develop software in a series of iterations, or *sprints*, with each sprint delivering a working product increment
+- involve the customer throughout the development process
+- are adaptive to change, allowing teams to quickly adjust the product as needed
 - Agile Model advantages
 	- flexible and adaptable
 		- are designed to be flexible and adaptable